 - Onboard controls difficult to use

 If you're in the market for an external monitor for your MacBook Pro, you'll quickly notice there's a wide selection from which to choose.
-Our favorite model, the LG 27UK850-W, is a terrific choice for anyone looking for a great performance monitor at a fair price.
-Yes, it has weird onboard controls and lackluster speakers.
-Most external monitors do, unfortunately.
-I appreciate the beautiful colors, brightness, and sharpness instead.
+Our favorite model, the HP VH240a, is a terrific choice for anyone looking for a great performance monitor at an incredible price.

 Credits — The team that worked on this guide